lmaccherone/session-elevation/session-elevation.md

 - Streamable HTTP currently supports resumability via headers like Mcp-Session-Id and Last-Event-ID.
 - However, many transports (WebSockets, stdio) lack a per-message side-channel which means they cannot utilize the same capabilities
 - The transport layer should be blind to protocol semantics but aspects of sessions and catch-up semantics are inherently intertwined with protocol-level concepts.
-- For example: The transport cannot recognize that three notifications/resources/updated could be collapse to a single notification.
-Transport-level replay is potentially redundant, especially for idempotent or state-overwriting notifications.
+- Transport-level replay is potentially redundant, especially for idempotent or state-overwriting notifications.
+For example: The transport cannot recognize that three `notifications/resources/updated` could be collapsed to a single notification.
 **Decision: Elevate sessions to protocol-level.**

 ### 2. Sessions in Initialization (SEP-1287 and SEP-1364 alternative 2)